-What is the MCAT test, and what subjects are included in the MCAT exam and test schedule, when should I take the MCAT, how hard is the MCAT, what is a good MCAT score, how to study for the MCAT, how many times can you take the MCAT, what’s best MCAT prep books, the medical school rankings, etc.
+What is the MCAT test, and what subjects are included in the MCAT exam and test schedule, when should I take the MCAT, how hard is the MCAT, what is a good MCAT score, how to study for the MCAT, how many times can you take the MCAT, what’s best MCAT prep books, and the medical school rankings…

 That’s all the key questions we need to answer.

-We will provide you with a lot of free MCAT prep info, MCAT practice
+We will provide you with a lot of free MCAT prep resource, MCAT practice

-resources and the collected medical school rankings data in the US on MCAThub.com.
+resources and the collected medical schools’ rankings data in the US on our MCAThub website.

 With the definitive guide on MCAT, you can expect a better understanding of your exams, which will increase your chances of entering your chosen medical school.